ilkerkarimanov/OpenIddict.Mongo/readme.md

 # Token-authentication/authorization in .Net Core with OpenIddict and MongoDB #

 ### Summary ###
-Sample shows how you can use [OpenIddict](https://github.com/openiddict/openiddict-core) framework developed by @Kevin Chalet for integrating token-based authentication/authorization in AspNet Core.
+Project shows how you can use [OpenIddict](https://github.com/openiddict/openiddict-core) framework developed by @Kevin Chalet for integrating token-based authentication/authorization in AspNet Core.

 Built-in implementation developed by @Kevin Chalet uses EntityFramework Core extensions with the out-of-the-box .Net Core Identity EF stores.